-A quality residential development is more than just an exercise in engineering.
+A quality housing development is more than just an exercise in engineering.
 The final look, feel and presentation of the lots and roads within the development are critical to the marketability of the lots.

 A good street environment may come in several forms.
 Many are notable for their commercial bustle, some for their wide sidewalks, and others for the quality of architecture that frames them.